Hiking Crevice Rock

 After following the wooden walkway loop you have a choice to explore the inter rocky hollow.
 There are no walkways, it is rugged, stone covered weaving and uneven ground suddenly becomes the norm.

 It is a little muddy and extremely slippery after a fresh rain.
-Wasn’t gonna let it stop me, I was up for exploring.
+Wasn’t gonna let it stop me, I was up for exploring in the short amount of time that we decided to this location.

 I would imagine this valley area holds a fair amount of water in the spring.
 My husband and I rock hoped to explore the area, trying to keep our shoes as clean as possible.